-For more than 15 years, Advanced Rehabilitative Technologies (ART) has united state-of-the-art, computer-based technologies with the world renowned clinical expertise of Sister Kenny Rehabilitation Institute and the talents and resources of technology partners from all over the world.
+For more than 15 years, Advanced Rehabilitative Technologies (ART) has united state-of-the-art, computer-based technologies with the world renowned clinical expertise of Courage Kenny Rehabilitation Institute and the talents and resources of technology partners from all over the world.

 ART has moved the laboratory into the real world, making available a new generation of therapies that benefit patients, payers and the community by improving patient functionality, lowering health care costs and making lives work.

 Lokomat is a robot-assisted treadmill that supports a patient in an upright position while moving the legs through a normal walking pattern – even if a patient is unable to move his or her legs independently.

 Patients who can benefit the most from early gait therapy are those with significant disability due to stroke, brain injury or spinal cord injury.

 However, patients can benefit from the intensive training that Lokomat provides even years after their injury